 Garcia’s music is recorded on O.O.
-Discs, CRI (Emergency Music, eXchange Series), Albany, North/South, CRS, Capstone, Rugginenti, New Albion, Innova, VDM, CNMAS, New World, Telos, and Opus One Records, Toccata Classics, and Metier/Divine Arts.
+Discs, CRI (Emergency Music, eXchange Series), Albany, North/South, CRS, Capstone, Rugginenti, New Albion, Innova, VDM, CNMAS, New World, Telos, Opus One Records, Toccata Classics, and Metier/Divine Arts.
 An album of his orchestra music was released in September 2014 by the Toccata Classics label with the Malaga Philharmonic Orchestra and Jose Serebrier conducting.
-A second CD on the same label this time featuring works for chamber orchestra and soloists with Garcia conducting was released in April of 2018.
-The CD features violinist Jennifer Choi, pianist Cristina Valdes, clarinetist Fernando Dominguez, and the Malaga Philharmonic.
+A second album on the same label this time featuring works for chamber orchestra and soloists with Garcia conducting was released in April of 2018.
+The album featured violinist Jennifer Choi, pianist Cristina Valdes, clarinetist Fernando Dominguez, and the Malaga Philharmonic.
 In February 2021, the UK based label Metier/Divine Arts, released an album with Garcia’s 3 string quartets recorded by the award winning Amernet string quartet.

-Garcia’s solo, chamber, and orchestra works have been nominated for Latin Grammys in 2009, 2010, 2011, 2015 in the best contemporary classical composition category and in 2022 he received the Walter Hinrichsen Prize from the American Academy of Arts and Letters.
+Garcia’s solo, chamber, and orchestra works have been nominated for Latin Grammys in 2009, 2010, 2011, 2015, 2021 in the best contemporary classical composition category and in 2022 he received the Walter Hinrichsen Prize from the American Academy of Arts and Letters.
 The award includes publishing by CF Peters.
-Garcia is the founder and director of the Miami Section of the International Society for Contemporary Music (ISCM) at FIU, the New Music Miami Festival, the NODUS Ensemble, and the FIU New Music Ensemble and is a resident composer for the Miami Symphony Orchestra.
-A dedicated educator, Garcia is a Distinguished University Professor, and Composer in Residence for the FIU School of Music and the CARTA Miami Beach Urban Studios and Professor of Music in the School of Music at Florida International University in Miami.
+Garcia is the founder and director of the Miami Section of the International Society for Contemporary Music (ISCM) at FIU, the New Music Miami ISCM Festival, and the NODUS Ensemble, and is a resident composer for the Miami Symphony Orchestra.
+A dedicated educator, Garcia is a Distinguished University Professor, and Composer in Residence for the School of Music at Florida International University.